Pacific University: Hillsboro

-Just 10 miles west of Forest Grove, the Hillsboro Campus houses many of Pacific's graduate and professional programs.
+Just 10 miles east of Forest Grove, the Hillsboro Campus houses many of Pacific's graduate and professional programs.
 In the heart of Portland's largest suburb, the Hillsboro Campus is on the MAX light rail line in Hillsboro's Health and Education District.
 The campus has state-of-the-art classroom and labs for the College of Health Professions and MBA programs, as well as community healthcare clinics.

 The Hillsboro campus opened in 2006 with its first building, a five-story LEED Gold-certified building, which was dedicated as Creighton Hall.
 A second building, known as HPC2 and also LEED-certified, opened in 2010.
 The campus is part of the Hillsboro Health & Education District and is adjacent to the MAX light rail line.
 Primarily home to Pacific University's College of Health Professions, the campus houses several master's- and doctorate-level programs in health professions, as well as clinics, open to the public, for audiology, dental hygiene, physical therapy and professional psychology, as well as an interdisciplinary diabetes clinic and an eye clinic run by the Pacific University College of Optometry.
 The Virginia Garcia Memorial Health Center also has a clinic and pharmacy on site.